Tjoosten/development-env-config/linux/ENG-PHP-config.md

 - Download and install git:         `sudo apt-get install git`.
 - Download and install tasksel:     `sudo apt-get install tasksel`.
-- Download and install LAMP server: `sudo apt)get install mysql-server`
+- Download and install LAMP server: `do it via tasksel`
-- Download an install DBMS System:  `install it with tasksel`
+- Download an install DBMS System:  `install it with mysql-server`

 ## 2. Communication.